edakturk14/devcon24/README.md

-# Devcon 2024 Workshop
+# Gasless NFT minting app w/ScaffoldETH + Coinbase Smart Wallet

+*Devcon 24' workshop*

 In this workshop, we’ll build a **gasless NFT minting app** using **Scaffold-ETH 2**.
-You'll learn to set up your development environment, deploy an ERC721 NFT contract, integrate a paymaster to cover gas fees for your users.
 By the end, you'll have a NFT minting app that allows users to mint NFTs without paying for gas, using the Coinbase Smart Wallet.

 ### Tools & Resources We'll Use